playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-element-reference/index.md

 }
 ```

-You may notice that our `<p>` tag has a attribute prefixed with a pound sign (`#`).
-This pound-sign prefixed attribute allows Angular to associate the element with a "template reference variable", which can then be referenced inside of our `ViewChild` to gain access to an element.
+You may notice that our `<p>` tag has an attribute prefixed with a pound sign (`#`).
+This pound-sign prefixed attribute allows Angular to associate the element with a "template reference variable," which can then be referenced inside our `ViewChild` to gain access to an element.

 For example, the `#pTag` attribute assigns the template reference variable named `"pTag"` to the `<p>` element and allows `ViewChild` to find that element based on the variable's name.

 ---

-Now that we have access to the underlying `<p>` element, let's print it out inside of a `ngOnInit`:
+Now that we have access to the underlying `<p>` element, let's print it out inside a `ngOnInit`:

 ```typescript
 @Component({